Body Armor 4×4 HiLine Front Bumper For 3rd Gen Tacoma – Install

 Body Armor 4X4 HiLine Front Bumper Packaging

-The package came promptly, the box was in good condition, and the bumper was delivered quickly after order processing.
+The package arrived promptly, the box was in good condition, and the bumper was delivered quickly after the order was processed.

 Slim, Low-Profile Steel Winch Bumper for 3rd Gen Tacoma